Poor counties into bucolic Disneylands?

 I can't improve on his eloquence, so I will quote him at length.
 Describing our national park system in the August, 1982, issue of Natural History, Joseph Sax wrote, "Our attraction to untouched wild country is no accident . . . .
 Exploitation has dominated our relationship to the land, and the unstated premise of the wilderness ideal is that when humans appear on the natural scene, they come as intruders and destroyers."

-Economically, the countryside has been impoverished too.
+Economically, the agricultural countryside has been impoverished too.
 Not so much in the amount of wealth it produces but its variety.
-People—tradespeople in the small towns and smaller farmers—have been pushed into the margins of the big mechanized grain farms much the way the birds have.
+People—tradespeople in the small towns and smaller farmers outside them—have been pushed into the margins of the big mechanized grain farms much the way the birds have.
 The point isn't that human habitation has altered the landscape but that we've done it so very crudely.
 As Sax puts it, "Our past has left us believing that harmonious relationships between humans and nature are not normal—that perhaps they are not even possible."

 Such harmonious relationships did exist, even in Illinois.
 I mean of course that intermediate "nature" which typified parts of the Illinois countryside until the last fifty years or so—a rural landscape (perhaps more accurately called a manscape) dominated by small farmsteads, each growing not just cash crops but nuts, orchard fruit and vegetables, and livestock.
 Farmsteads which grew their own energy and fertilizer in the form of hay and oats for horses.
 Farmsteads which employed technologies which were comprehensible and sustainable.

-There is scarcely any farming left in central Illinois, only agriculture.
+There is scarcely any farming of that sort left in central Illinois, only agriculture.
 But it survives, barely, in parts of western and southern Illinois where the land is too poor to make its perfect exploitation worthwhile.
 Sax, for example, might have been describing much of southern Illinois to a nicety when he wrote of "places that were left behind in the process of urbanization, industrialization, and agricultural modernization . . . suffering depopulation and drastically declining economies."

 Sax wasn't writing about southern Illinois, however, but about rural France.
 The French, like Europeans generally, have confronted problems of rural decline similar to ours, but with rather a different approach.
 Rather than relying exclusively on factory relocation schemes or new highways of the sort so beloved by our county-seat Rotarians, the French have chosen to make a virtue of adversity.
 They have made twenty of their depressed rural areas into national parks.